lmaughan921/experience-manager-brand-portal.en/help/using/configure-brand-portal-with-aem-assets-cloud-service.md

 ---
-title: Configure AEM Assets with Brand Portal
+title: Configure AEM Assets with Brand Portal on Skyline
-seo-title: Configure AEM Assets with Brand Portal
+seo-title: Configure AEM Assets with Brand Portal on Skyline
 description: Get an insight into configuring AEM Assets with Brand Portal.
 seo-description: Get an insight into configuring AEM Assets with Brand Portal.
 uuid: